 - Saxon textbooks are difficult to use as a reference.
 Good math

 textbooks (algebra and above) should be good reference material for future math courses.
-Since Saxon does things incrementally, it is difficult to go and find a reasonable treatment of any subject in one place, therefore making Saxon material less than adequate for math reference.
+Since Saxon does things incrementally, it is difficult to go and find a reasonable treatment of any subject in one place, therefore making the Saxon material less than adequate for math reference.
 This also creates a challenge to parents trying to help their son or daughter with a concept.
 When we try to get to the root of an issue we often need to go back to where that subject was covered to make sure we (as the teacher) understand what the author is trying to do.
-In Saxon this is very difficult to do.
+In Saxon, this is very difficult to do.

 - Another problem with Saxon is it does little in the way of application.
 One thing we have learned from teaching math, science, and engineering courses is that application is very important.
 Often I am asked questions such as “why would anyone ever use this?”
 (I must agree, that is how I – and probably you – always viewed math.)
 When I hear this question I will discuss how these elements are used in engineering, sales and marketing, construction, medicine, and yes homemaking.
 We have had discussions about aircraft, electronics, lighting, the space shuttle, relativity, high blood pressure, lung capacity, cooking, household cleaners and chemicals, (on and on) as part of the answers to these questions.
-When these discussions take place with students I see an element of excitement in the students that was not seen before.
-Teaching someone what a hammer is and does is nice, but showing them how it is used to build a house is education!
+When these discussions take place with students I see an element of excitement in the students that were not seen before.
+Teaching someone what a hammer is and does is nice, but showing them how it is used to build a house is an education!
 Saxon (and others) is weak in this area.

 So, if you want to use Saxon, I encourage you to do two things.
 1) Find a good math reference material.
 Some books such as Schaum’s outlines or related inexpensive material might suffice here.
 2) Find a source to get at applications of the math.
-The best source of this material is to use the web, and have your children find ways in which the math they are using is used in the “real” world.
+The best source of this material is to use the web and have your children find ways in which the math they are using is used in the “real” world.
 However, this might be a challenge at times, so a supplement of another type of math text in the same subject would be useful.
 We will soon be offering a series of math experiments (expected to be about $25 per course) that will be usable with any math curriculum at the high school level.
 Join our email list to get updates on these supplements.

 How does math fit into Classical Education?

 Classical education has become very popular, and we are big fans of it.
-But frankly it is weak in math, and possibly weak in science.
+But frankly, it is weak in math, and possibly weak in science.
 Conventional wisdom on classical homeschooling has the higher math courses as electives at best.
 Yet many sources for classical education recommend reading material written by Copernicus, Kepler, and Einstein as part of the science curriculum.
 Without knowledge of calculus, these works would be overwhelming.
 So if you like the classical approach we applaud you – just do not skip on the math!
-At the very least, you children should get through Algebra II with Trig.
+At the very least, your children should get through Algebra II with Trig.